Russian strikes hit outskirts of Ukrainian capital and Lviv

-Early morning barrages also hit on the northern edges of Kyiv.
-At least one person was killed by shelling on Podil, a neighborhood just north of downtown Kyiv, according to emergency services.
-It was not immediately known what was hit in the bombardment.
+Early morning barrages also hit a residential building on the northern edges of Kyiv, killing at least one person, according to emergency services, who said 98 people were evacuated from the building.
+Two others were killed when strikes hit residential and administrative buildings in the eastern city of Kramatorsk, according to the regional governor, Pavlo Kyrylenko, and Ukraine’s State Service of Special Communications and Information Protection.

-In city after city around Ukraine, hospitals, schools and buildings where people sought safety from the bombardment have been attacked.
-Rescue workers searched for survivors in the ruins of a theater that served as a shelter when it was blown apart by a Russian airstrike in the besieged southern city of Mariupol.
-And in Merefa, near the northeast city of Kharkiv, at least 21 people were killed when Russian artillery destroyed a school and a community center, a local official said.
+In city after city around Ukraine, hospitals, schools and buildings where people sought safety have been attacked.
+Rescue workers searched for survivors in the ruins of a theater that served as a shelter when it was blown apart by a Russian airstrike in the besieged southern city of Mariupol Wednesday.
+And in Merefa, near the northeast city of Kharkiv, at least 21 people were killed when Russian artillery destroyed a school and a community center Thursday, a local official said.

 U.S. Secretary of State Antony Blinken said Thursday that American officials were evaluating potential war crimes and that if the intentional targeting of civilians by Russia is confirmed, there will be “massive consequences.”